Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 ### Create and manage RMAUs by Microsoft Graph API

-The cmdlet "Invoke-MgGraphRequest" from the Microsoft Graph SDK will be used in the first sample to call the API endpoint.
+The cmdlet `Invoke-MgGraphRequest` from the Microsoft Graph SDK will be used in the first sample to call the API endpoint.
 But there are also cmdlets to manage AUs directly, as you can see in the other samples as well.
-I’m using the Service Principal needs AdministrativeUnit.ReadWrite.All" but no other or special permissions for creating RMAUs.
+I’m using a Service Principal which needs AdministrativeUnit.ReadWrite.All" but no other or special permissions for creating RMAUs.

 ```powershell
 $Body = '